Edward Dyne Fenton

-Edward Dyne Fenton (12 December 1827 – 29 July 1880) was a British author and amateur photographer.
+Edward Dyne Fenton (12 December 1827 – 29 July 1880) was a British writer and amateur photographer.

 Biography

 Fenton was born in Wakefield, Yorkshire.
 He entered the British Army as an ensign in the 53rd (Shropshire) Regiment of Foot in 1847, was advanced to a lieutenancy in 1849, placed on the half-pay list in 1857, obtained a captaincy in the 14th Buckinghamshire regiment of foot in 1858, and exchanged into the 86th (Royal County Down) Regiment of Foot in 1860, with which he spent some years at Gibraltar.
 He retired from the army about 1870, and thenceforward resided chiefly at Scarborough where he died in 1880.